 Mechanically, this Ford doesn’t necessarily break any new ground but that’s not really the point.
 For reliability and performance, you just can’t beat a small block Chevy, and the 355 V8 has only registered 4,126 miles since it was nestled inside the snug engine bay.
 Topped with a Weber 4-barrel carburetor and Edelbrock Performer intake, it breathes easy through that super-cool Cadillac-style air cleaner accented with cool pinstripe work.
 There’s Chevy orange enamel on the block itself, and with dress-up pieces like black finned valve covers and a chromed alternator, the motor really pops out from the black engine bay.
 A big radiator keeps it cool, and stock exhaust manifolds feed a custom H-pipe dual exhaust system with glasspack-style mufflers that sound fantastic.
 The body sits atop a swapped-in S-10 frame, so you get a lively modern front clip, heavy-duty 10-bolt rear end, along with power steering and power front disc brakes that all vastly improve the truck’s road manners.
 Rebuilt just 500 miles ago, the TH350 3-speed automatic transmission was augmented with a 2400 stall, so it’ll still work like a powerful pickup truck and a cruiser as well.
 Rally wheel were painted deep red and accented with Baby Moon center caps and beauty rings, and the custom look is enhanced by staggered 215/60/15 front and 225/70/15 rear blackwall radials.

 More info: Listing has ended.
-Search on eBay for similar 1941 Ford Pickup
+Click to search on eBay for similar 1941 Ford Pickup (Affiliate link)

 Seller's other items: streetsideclassiccars